 As for the far-left position of Marxism/Socialism, well, this is the next evolution of the Enlightenment’s “equality” concept.
 Marxism/Socialism takes equality for individuals to its ultimate and logical conclusion – absolute equality amongst all individuals.

 Islam doesn’t see economic hierarchy or unequal distribution of wealth to be a problem – only the concentration of wealth in Capitalist societies that cause a lack of resources being available for individuals to meet their basic needs.
-[For a more detailed refutation of Socialist economics, see link
+[For a more detailed refutation of Socialist economics, see link at the bottom].

 As for Postmodernism, well, Postmodernism would condemn Islam for being an ideological “hegemony”, imposing one “truth” on everyone, while it believes that there is no possibility of knowing objective truth.
 Therefore Postmodernism would consider the belief in a God to be only subjective truth, with no right to be called a certain or objective truth.
 Of course, both Marxism and Postmodernism consider gender roles to be “social domination” and “unjust”.